cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 ## Next up

-Do you want to give players more flexibility on which tokens they can use for games?
+Do you want to give players more flexibility about which tokens they can use for games?
 Let players wager any fungible token in the [next section](./wager-denom.md).